destroyedlolo/Marcel/Modules/mod_alert/README.md

 ## Difference between alerts and notifications

-A message is sent for every **notification** received whereas Marcel keeps track of **alerts** state : a message is only sent when an alert is raised or cleared, but it sents only once when an alert is signaled many time without being cleared.
+A message is sent for every **notification** received whereas Marcel keeps track of **alerts** state : a message is only sent when an alert is raised or cleared, but it sent only once when an alert is signaled many time without being cleared.

 ## Directives accepted by all kind of sections handled by mod_alert